aboutcode-org/aboutcode/aboutcode-data/README.rst

 The ABCD structure should also be the preferred way to exchange data about code between nexB tools and other tools.
-We may create small adapters to convert other data formats in and out of the ABCD structure and encourage other tool authors to natively support ABC Data though the main focus is on our tools.
+We may create small adapters to convert other data formats in and out of the ABCD structure and encourage other tool authors to natively support ABC Data, though the main focus is on our tools.

 The ABCD structure is technology and programming language neutral and